evronylab/NanoSeqTools/README.md

 # **NanoSeqTools**

-# _R package to load all relevant files for NanoSeq data analysis_
+_An R package to load all relevant files for NanoSeq data analysis_

 ## Description